Ironholds/rgeolocate/README.md

 ### Installation

-For the 0.4.0 release:
+For the latest CRAN release:

-    devtools::install_github("ironholds/rgeolocate", ref = "0.4.0")
+    install.packages("rgeolocate")

 For the development version: